British Firework Championships

 The British Firework Championships or National Firework Championships is an annual competition held in Plymouth, Devon, England, every August where judges review fireworks displays from professional fireworks companies and select the best examples.

-It is watched by more than 200,000 people annually.
+It is watched by more than 200,000 people annually and is one of the largest non-ticketed events held in the South–West of the UK.